This post contains affiliate links.

 When you’re getting dropped off you’ll pass the GPS pin on your phone and see nothing but forest on the side of the road, don’t worry.

 Just ask your driver to keep going a minute or two further until you get to the restaurants.
 There will be a couple on the right side of the road and one on the left.
 There will also be a big sign with a map of the park on the left as well.

 If you’re facing the single restaurant and large sign on the left side of the road, go to the left of the restaurant and you’ll see a trail leading into the woods.

 Take the trail for a few minutes and it will come out onto a road.
 Keep walking up it and go through a gate and through a playground.
 Here you will come to a sketchy bridge.
 Cross it, and take the trail to the left.

-It really was beautiful, on one side the park stretched out, and on the other was Mexico City.
-Try to get there early if you can, we went in the afternoon and the skyline was pretty much totally covered in smog unfortunately.
+It really was beautiful, on one side the park stretched out and on the other was Mexico City.
+Try to get there early if you can, though.
+We went in the afternoon and the skyline was pretty much totally covered in smog.

 What else to do in Cumbres del Ajusco National Park

 So, this section is pretty much only for people driving in their own cars.

 Just from looking around Google it seems like there is more to do in the park like ride bikes, go on a horseback ride, rent cabins, etc.

 I can’t find much info on where that’s located, but if you search in Spanish you may have better luck.
 Or, you can just drive through the park and stop wherever looks interesting!